Trusts Lawyers in Pleasanton, CA Helping Clients Set up Trusts

 A trust is a legally appointed document that sets up a financial account and gives instructions on how the funds are to be used.
 A trust must indicate a person to be a trustee who has the responsibility of distributing the money according to the document.
 Beneficiaries are the people or institutions who receive the trust.
 Trustees must be very reliable and fulfill their obligations in exactness because of the fiduciary nature of their responsibilities.
 Finally, the grantor is the individual who set up the trust in the first place.
 Depending on the type of trust they have chosen, they may or may not have the power to alter the trust while they are living.

-What Are Some Common Types of Trusts?
+What Are Some Common Types of Trusts in California?

 Everyone who sets up a trust has unique needs, and your situation is no different.
 In choosing what trust you will use, it can be helpful to know what options you have.
 Here are some common trust types we see at DeCarli Law: